albanyan/albanyan.github.io/_pages/about.md

 Work Experience
 ======

+- Lecturer in the College of Computer Science at Prince Sattam bin Abdulaziz University _(2013 – present)_
-- Faculty member in the College of Computer Science at Prince Sattam bin Abdulaziz University _(2010 – present)_
+- Demonstrator in the College of Computer Science at Prince Sattam bin Abdulaziz University _(2010 – 2013)_
-- Faculty member in the College of Computing and Information Science at King Saud University _(2009 – 2010)_
+- Demonstrator in the College of Computing and Information Science at King Saud University _(2009 – 2010)_
 - Trainee at Saudi Basic Industries Corporation (SABIC) _(2008)_